meilisearch/documentation/reference/features/geosearch.md

 ## Sorting results with `_geoPoint`

-You can also use `_geo` data to sort results according to how their distance from a specific location.
+You can use `_geo` data to sort results based on their distance from a specific location.

 ### Configuration